Carol Ciotto

 Measure 4 (Initial and/or Advanced): Ability of completers to be hired (in positions for which they have prepared).

-A promising data source for tracking completers’ job placements in Connecticut is the Connecticut State Department of Education (CSDE) dashboard that EPPs can now access to view data relevant to their educator preparation programs at initial and advanced levels.
-The CSDE dashboard contains information about the district hiring distribution of completers, disaggregated by race, ethnicity and gender and years of employment.
+A promising data source for tracking completers’ job placements in Connecticut is the Connecticut State Department of Education (CSDE) data dashboard that EPPs can now access to view data relevant to their educator preparation programs at initial and advanced levels.
+The CSDE data dashboard contains information about the district hiring distribution of completers, disaggregated by race, ethnicity and gender and years of employment.